Skip to main content

 Recent Research

 Research from Iowa State University in Iowa and Waseca, Minnesota on glacial till soils with carbonates in the subsoil (calcareous subsoil) found liming increased corn and soybean yields.
 In Minnesota, corn and soybean grain yield was increased by 2.5 percent on sites where soil water pH levels that ranged from 5.0 to 5.9.
-Iowa research on soils with acid subsoils found liming increased corn and soybean yields about 5 percent.
+Iowa research on soils with acid subsoils found liming increased corn and soybean yields by about 5 percent.

 Liming the soil can be a long-term investment and benefits need to be weighed over time.
 The Waseca, MN soil noted above had a high reserve acidity and required high rates of lime to raise soil pH.
-At these rates the yield response to liming did not give a return on investment, even when averaged across several cropping seasons.
+At these rates, the yield response to liming did not give a return on investment, even when averaged across several cropping seasons.

 Consider the Cost

-Even if it has shown to increase yield, the cost of liming can be substantial.
+Even if it has been shown to increase yield, the cost of liming can be substantial.
 A lot goes into it.
 Soil sampling, the material itself, transportation and application all cost money.
 Some farmers have access to free or inexpensive liming materials like water treatment lime.
 If that’s the case, then make sure to compare the quality, known as effective neutralizing power (ENP), transportation and application costs to those of conventional ag lime to determine their value.

 During these difficult financial times in agriculture, farmers and their advisors need to scrutinize all inputs including lime and its potential return on investment before making any decisions.
 Use the soil test, determine your needs and go from there.